 In fact, overheating of the resistor becomes more likely to damage the electrical connector that plugs into the assembly.
 For this reason they now sell replacement parts that include the replacement connector referred to as a pigtail.

 As you can see from the image, they also include heat shrink connectors.
-These butt style connectors crimp the wires together.
-Then you heat the plastic parts and they shrink to form a weather tight seal around the electrical wire repair.
+They shrink to form a weather tight seal around the electrical wire repair.
 When you buy replacement blower motor resistor modules from the Ford dealer they are much more expensive and they sell the pigtail connectors separately.

 Before we get into other Ford blower motor speed control problems let's talk about what happens when the fan motor doesn't work at all.
 In many cases when this situation occurs, you have a blown fuse.